Airbus CEO says will 'continue to advocate for a settlement' on trade

 The World Trade Organization has found that both Airbus and its U.S. rival Boeing (BA.N) received billions of dollars of subsidies in a pair of cases marking the world’s largest ever corporate trade dispute.
 Both sides have threatened tariffs after the Geneva body found neither adhered fully to its findings.

-Airbus, which operates a narrowbody assembly line in Alabama, said about 40% of the sourcing for the facility’s planes come from the United States.
+The company operates a final assembly line for its narrowbody planes in Alabama.

-Reporting by Allison Lampert, Editing by Rosalba O'Brien and Muralikumar Anantharaman
+Reporting by Allison Lampert, Editing by Rosalba O'Brien, Muralikumar Anantharaman & Shri Navaratnam